Popseli/Prediction-of-Phishing-Webpages/README.md

 * Model explainability analysis

 ## Features
+A total of 35 features based on URL and webpage structure, webpage contents and third party information related to a webpage are identified.

 ## Dataset
 We retrieved 12,691 phishing and 13,494 legitimate webpages that prompt sensitive information from PhishTank and Tranco online repositories.
 From each active webpage, we extracted feature values to form a dataset of 26,115 records.
 The records were stored in a MySQL database.